Gene Regulatory Network (GRN) Reconstruction

 6 Network visualization

 The analysis results are visualized as a network, where each node represents a gene and each edge represents a regulatory relationship.
+The hub gene and its interacting partners are color-coded separately.
 Red arrows signify positive regulatory relationships (higher expression of the regulator brings higher expression for the regulated), while green arrows negative regulation (higher expression of the regulator brings lower expression for the regulated).

 Was this article helpful?